hzhaoc/2ndBrain/hzhaoc-f(x)/Computer Science/Embedded Systems & Compilers/Registers & Memory.md

 	- the ISA must include a way to specify operations assigned to each cluster.
 	- The copies between clusters are implicit copy or explicit copy
 	- Directly copy registers to registers in a different cluster
-		- Implicit copy: operations may r/w operands in nonlocal registers.
+		- **Implicit copy**: operations may r/w operands in nonlocal registers.
 But complicated for scheduling and scalability issues.
-		- Explicit copy: only a special operation can access a remote register under compiler control and must be inserted in a special place in the code.
+		- **Explicit copy**: only a special operation can access a remote register under compiler control and must be inserted in a special place in the code.
 This may increase instruction issue pressure and code size.
 	- Implementation Constraints
 		- Implicit and explicit copy operations increase critical path
 		- Dividing a single architecture into two cluster costs 15 - 20% extra cycles, four clusters cost 25 - 30%.
 The reason for the increase is the explicit copies and increased requests on memory.
 If we have 15 - 20% increased clock speed and bypass logic, clustered configuration becomes the better choice.
 The increased clock frequency is modest, so this is a **viable choice** for VLIW.